 The main thing to consider is that of the number of runners for the race.
 With 40 in the field it’s a bit of a minefield.
 Plus, given how tough the course is, just getting around is an achievement in itself.

 The favourite for the race usually goes off at around 10/1, although they have been as low as 11/4 and as high as 20/1.
 In 2018 the favourite was Total Recall, starting at just 7/1.
 The shortest priced winner came back in 1919 when Poethlyn won the race at odds of just 11/4.
 These days it’s unlikely that we will ever see odds as short as this given the popularity and size of the race.
-The table below shows the favourites from the last 10 and their finishing positions:
+The table below shows the favourites since 1990 and their finishing positions: